Table of Contents

 Alternative to 'selector.relabel-config-file'

-configuration that allows selecting
+file with relabeling configuration that allows

 relabel-config syntax.
-See format details:
+For format details see:

 --selector.relabel-config-file=<file-path>

-Path to YAML file that contains relabeling
+Path to YAML file with relabeling

-configuration that allows selecting
+configuration that allows selecting blocks

 --store.enable-index-header-lazy-reader